mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:04:57 I'm, I'm, I'm pretty excited about this.

-00:04:59 Actually, I, I might, I might play around with this, for my next project.
+00:04:59 Actually, I might, I might play around with this, for my next project.

 00:05:02 I've got some stuff that may end up on PyPI soon and it'd be cool to do it.